 How Often Should You Get Your Teeth Cleaned?
-From Canyon Country Dental Care

-The Standard Recommendation: Every 6 Months
+The Standard Recommendation: Every Six Months

-Bi-annual cleanings allow us to prevent gum disease and decay before they can really take hold.
+Bi-annual cleanings allow dentists to prevent gum disease and decay before they can really take hold.
 With a clean slate every six months, it’s much easier to continue controlling plaque on your own until your next visit.

 Why More Frequent Cleanings May Be Recommended